webfay/Kohana-MongoDB-ODM/README.md

-#DEPRECATED, PLS DON'T USE THIS LIB
+#DEPRECATED, PLS DON'T USE THIS LIB, USE - https://github.com/foozzi/kongodb

 ---